squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 C, and the Sun compiler for ''Solaris'' is a product which must be purchased separately.

-If you are uncertain about your system's C compiler, The GNU C compiler is available at
-[ftp://ftp.gnu.org/gnu/gcc the GNU FTP site].
+If you are uncertain about your system's C compiler, The GNU C compiler is widely available and supplied in almost all operating systems.
+It is also well tested with Squid.
+If your OS does not come with GCC you may download it from [ftp://ftp.gnu.org/gnu/gcc the GNU FTP site].
 In addition to gcc, you may also want or need to install the ''binutils'' package.

 == What else do I need to compile Squid? ==